skit-ai/phone-number-entity-dataset/datasheet.md

 Q1) For what purpose was the dataset created ?
 Was there a specific task in mind ?
 Was there a specific gap that needed to be filled ?

 Ans.
-These are evaluation datasets for the task of capturing phone number sequences - both in one go and across successive utterances (or chunking of the phone number).
+This is an evaluation dataset for the task of capturing phone number sequences.
+There are two tracks - in one utterance and across successive utterances (or chunking of the phone number).
 There are no datasets we know of that attempt to study this problem, and this is supposed to fill the gap.

 Q2) Who created the dataset and on behalf of which entity ?